Privacy Policy

 In accordance with the Privacy and Other Legislation Amendment Act 2024 (Cth) amendments to APP 1, which take effect from 10 December 2026, we disclose the following:

-The Service uses computer programs — including artificial intelligence, machine learning models, and rule-based logic — to generate WHS compliance documents (permits, SWMS, JHA, toolbox talks, risk matrices) based on information you provide.
+The Service uses computer programs — including artificial intelligence, machine learning models, and rule-based logic — to generate WHS compliance documents (including permit requirements in the pack, SWMS, JHA, toolbox talks, risk matrices) based on information you provide.
 These automated processes analyse your inputs (task description, site details, industry, state/territory) to produce tailored outputs.

 Kinds of personal information used: task and site descriptions, state/territory, industry, worker names (for sign-on rosters), and uploaded site photographs.